GnRHa 2020 Roundup

 The NHS, and the Swedish Government are also undertaking reviews.
 The President of the National Association of Practising Psychiatrists has urged practitioners to be “extremely careful” before endorsing so-called “gender-affirming” treatment for minors.

 The Finnish Government has issued new guidelines.
-The Finns restrict youth gender transition to a centralised research institute.
+The Finns restrict youth opposite sex imitation to a centralised research institute.
 A summary of the Finnish guidelines is available in English.
 Please support efforts to translate the full guidelines and accompanying literature review.

-Updated 23/11/220: An earlier version had the RANZCP had urged caution.
+Updated 23-11-2020: An earlier version had the RANZCP had urged caution.
 This was incorrect.
-It was Phillip Morries the President of the National Association of Practicing Psychiatrists who made this statement.
+It was Phillip Morris the President of the National Association of Practicing Psychiatrists who made this statement.